John Joyce Russell: Priesthood

 Russell served as pastor of St. Ursula Parish in Baltimore from 1937 to 1946, and was named a domestic prelate by the Vatican in 1945.
 Russell then served as pastor of St. Patrick Parish in Washington, D.C. from 1946 to 1948 and as diocesan director of Catholic Charities (1946–1950).
 From 1948 to 1950, he was pastor of the Church of the Nativity.

 Bishop of Charleston

-On January 28, 1950, Russell was appointed bishop of the Diocese of Charleston by Pope Pius XII.
-He received his episcopal consecration on March 14, 1950, from Archbishop Amleto Cicognani, with Archbishop Patrick O'Boyle and Bishop John Michael McNamara serving as co-consecrators.
+On January 28, 1950, Russell was appointed bishop of Charleston by Pope Pius XII.
+He received his episcopal consecration at St. Matthew's Cathedral in Washington D.C. on March 14, 1950, from Archbishop Amleto Cicognani, with Archbishop Patrick O'Boyle and Bishop John Michael McNamara serving as co-consecrators.

 Bishop of Richmond

-Russell was named the as the tenth bishop of the Diocese of Richmond by Pius XII on July 3, 1958; he was installed on September 30, 1958.
+Russell was named the tenth bishop of Richmond by Pius XII on July 3, 1958; he was installed on September 30, 1958.
 From 1962 to 1965, Russell attended the Second Vatican Council in Rome.
-In implementing the Council's reforms, Russell established a diocesan Commission on Ecumenical Affairs in 1963, and a diocesan Pastoral Council and a Council of Priests in 1966.
-A champion of civil rights, he had the parents of prospective students for Richmond's Catholic schools be interviewed for signs of racism.
+In implementing the Council's reforms, Russell established a diocesan Commission on Ecumenical Affairs in 1963, and a diocesan pastoral council and a council of priests in 1966.
+A champion of civil rights for African-Americans, he required an interview with the parents of prospective students for Richmond's Catholic schools, looking for signs of racism.